 Although I was ecstatic about the race I felt a little obligated to finish my trip to Whitefish.
 If the race was meant to be, then it would work out.
 It was still early and I wanted to get up to the brewery in Whitefish to continue my Montana beer growler collection.
 As I approached Whitefish I noticed a white banner across the road.
 As I got closer I read the words a beer lover loves to read “brew fest”.

 It was almost as though fate had sprinkled some fate dust (is that a thing?) on me and created what I would consider an amazing day.
 Who would turn down beer and auto racing?

 So now I was on the hunt for the brew fest.
 Luckily Whitefish is a small town and I knew it would not be hard to find the brew fest.
 And when I say it would not be hard, it literally was not because it was across the street from the Great Northern Brewery, the brewery I had originally come to visit.
-The proximity of brew fest’s location was handy as I would easily be able to also visit the brewery!
-I parked my truck in front of the historic train station building and purchased a brew fest ticket.
+The proximity of the brew fest’s location was handy as I would easily be able to also visit the brewery!
+I parked my truck in front of a historic train station building and purchased a brew fest ticket.
 I was given a tasting glass and some tokens for beer tasting.
 If I could have high-fived myself without looking like a complete crazy person I would have done it.

 As I glanced inside the beer fest I noticed that people had their dogs with them.
 I asked the man who had sold me my brew fest ticket if it was OK to bring my dog in to the park.
 His response “Only if he is a nice dog”.
 Clearly this guy needed to meet Boomer as he is the nicest dog this man would ever meet.
 I grabbed Boomer from the truck and brought him with me.